Ceremonial grade iced matcha on whitewashed Mykonos wall — the only matcha bar in Mykonos

 The Matcha Menu — Every Creation Explained

 Rich, nutty, indulgent.
-Sicilian pistachio cream layered with ceremonial matcha and oat milk, finished with crushed pistachios on top.
-This is not subtle.
-It is exactly what it sounds like, and it is outstanding.
+Pistachio paste and heavy cream layered over ceremonial matcha and silky milk, finished with a dusting of chocolate.
+This is not subtle — it is exactly what it sounds like, and it is outstanding.
+The two-layer pour makes it worth photographing before you drink it.

 Hot or Iced?